 The AGM is scheduled to be held in person and voting on all resolutions will be conducted by way of a poll.
 Shareholders are encouraged to exercise their votes either through the Registrar's online portal or by completing and returning their Form of Proxy or Form of Direction.
 The results of the poll will be announced via a regulatory announcement and posted on the Company's website at ctglobalmanagedportfolio.co.uk after the meeting.
-Any changes to the AGM arrangements will be announced via a regulatory announcement and will be announced via a regulatory announcement will be announced via a regulatory announcement and will be announced via a regulatory announcement and will be announced via a regulatory announcement and will be included on the Company's website.
+Any changes to the AGM arrangements will be announced via a regulatory announcement and will be included on the Company's website.